varunmuriyanat/varunmuriyanat.github.io/index.md

 The technology stack used were a mix of `Python`, `SQL`, `NodeJS`, `Tableau`, `.Net Core 3.1` and some plain old `VBA`.

 Prior to CIBC, I was part of the Advanced Analytics team at IHS Markit.
-At IHS, I built data engineering pipelines involving a stack of tools like AWS S3, Redshift, Athena, Airflow, Python, Pandas, Apache Spark and a ton of scripts.
+At IHS, I built data engineering pipelines involving a stack of tools like AWS `S3`, `Redshift`, `Athena`, `Airflow`, `Python`, `Pandas`, `Apache Spark` and a ton of scripts.

 I also developed analytical dashboards showcasing the results from the machine learning models.

 I am currently taking some time off to learn some new skills and sharpen my axe.

-Now before you judge me for the VBA part, I must say this.
+Now before you judge me for the `VBA` part, I must say this.
 A problem had to solved and it had to be done fast.
 And I got it done.
 And that's what I am all about.
 Solving problems and getting things done.

 ------------------------------------------------------------------------------------------------

 ### Note to recruiters
-If you client is looking for someone who has designed and implemented data warehouses, built, maintained and troubleshooted data engineering pipelines, developed and deployed dashboards using off-the-shelf tools like Tableau, TIBCO Spotfire, PowerBI or custom built solutions in Leaflet.js, D3, plotly, NodeJS then I am the man for that job.
+If you client is looking for someone who has designed and implemented data warehouses, built, maintained and troubleshooted data engineering pipelines, developed and deployed dashboards using off-the-shelf tools like `Tableau`, `TIBCO Spotfire`, `PowerBI` or custom built solutions in `Leaflet.js`, `D3`, `plotly`, `NodeJS` then I am the man for that job.

 Aside from the successes that I've had, I have personally faced most of the pain points, gotchas and failures in data development, engineering and visualization so that my clients wouldn't have to.
 I guess that's the most important selling point that I bring to the table.